syncope/psio/doc/index.rst

 This is the documentation for the Photon Science Input Output package -- PSIO.
 The package provides a unified access to different input formats.
-Internally it uses existing libraries, namely h5py, python-pni (by E. Wintersberger, DESY) and fabio (by J.Kieffer, ESRF).
+Internally it uses existing libraries, namely h5py and fabio (by J.Kieffer, ESRF).

 It provides an interface similar to standard files in Python.
-In addition random access ("indexing") is possible.
+In addition random access ("indexing") is possible, where applicable.

 Contents: